Article

 2. Will They Take the Time to Understand Your Business?

-• How many people will it serve?
+• Who will use this building, and how many people will it need to serve?

 3. Can They Keep You On Budget?